useMoveDocumentToProject

 - The hook relies on

-to retrieve the current project data. - The
+useAuthto retrieve the authenticated user data anduseProjectSessionto retrieve the current project data. - The

-method. - Upon successful mutation, the hook invalidates the query for the document list to ensure the UI reflects the updated state.
+DOCUMENT_MAPPERshould map document types to their respective classes, which implement themoveToProjectmethod. - Upon successful mutation, the hook invalidates the query for the document list to ensure the UI reflects the updated state.